OrchardCMS/OrchardCore/src/docs/getting-started/README.md

 !!! tip
     When starting a new project using `.NET 6` framework, you'll notice that the created project does not have a `Startup` class as it did in previous versions of the .NET framework.

-Open `Project.cs` file.
+Open `Program.cs` file.
 Remove the following line "if exists"

 ```csharp
 builder.Services.AddRazorPages();